-Assessment Type Description Proposal / Plan This assessment is a planning event for the final project in the course.
-Students will undertake a Google search to find a recent research article that provides statistical data related to one of the following topics: communication and media industriessocial media platforms and usage Weighting Length Due Date Submission Method Assessment Criteria Return Method Feedback Provided Other topics may be negotiated with your lecturer.
+Assessment Type Description

+Proposal / Plan

+This assessment is a planning event for the final project in the course.
+Students will undertake a Google search to find a recent research article that provides statistical data related to one of the following topics:

+- communication and media industries - social media platforms and usage

+Other topics may be negotiated with your lecturer.
 Students will then develop a plan for visualising the data.

 The 800-word Proposal and Plan, containing a mock-up of the data visualisation design and style, and summary of the research article will inform the development of Assessment 3.

-25% 800 words Mar 9 by 11.59pm Online in Canvas The rubric will be available in the course site.
+Weighting 25% Length 800 words Week 8 in class Due Date Submission Method Online in Canvas

+Assessment Criteria The rubric will be available in the course site.

 Returned via Canvas.

+Return Method Feedback Provided Opportunity to Reattempt

 Feedback will be supplied via the assessment rubric and in class discussion.
+Students WILL NOT be given the opportunity to reattempt this assessment.